osm2pgsql-dev/osm2pgsql-website/_manual/A-preparing-input-data.md

 osm2pgsql.
 The [`osmium
 merge-changes`](https://docs.osmcode.org/osmium/latest/osmium-merge-changes.html){:.extlink}
 command will do this for you.
 Make sure to use the option `-s, --simplify`.
+(That command also works with a single change file, if you just want to simplify one file.)

 Usually you should not merge change files for more than a day or so when doing this, otherwise the amount of changes osm2pgsql has to process in one go